SENSUIKAN!

 20 July 1942:

-A Kawanishi H6K "Mavis" flying boat, of Captain Ito Sukemitsu's Toko Kokutai based at Kiska, reconnoiters Atka Island and reports the presence of an American seaplane tender in Nazan Bay.
-The I-6 proceeds there, but finds nothing and returns to Kiska.
+A Kawanishi H6K "Mavis" flying boat of Toko NAG Kiska detachment reconnoiters Atka Island and reports the presence of an American seaplane tender in Nazan Bay.
+I-6 proceeds there, but finds nothing.

 7 August 1942:

 Rear Admiral William W. Smith's TG 8.6 shells Kiska.
-The I-6, RO-61, -64 and the RO-68 anchored in the harbor crash-dive to escape damage.
+I-6, RO-61, RO-64 and RO-68 anchored in the harbor crash-dive to escape damage.
 After the bombardment, some of the submarines are sent to intercept the task group, but they fail to overtake the Americans.

-The I-6 is ordered to return to Japan and departs Kiska.
+I-6 is ordered to return to Yokosuka and departs Kiska.

 20 August 1942: